-Dr. Morris has competed in the sport of dog agility with her Toy Fox Terriers, border collies and an All American, since 2006.
-A feisty, blue-eyed Australian shepherd joined her pack in 2020.
-She has obtained more than 170 agility titles on her 8 dogs, including 11 national finals rounds and 11 AKC Master Agility Championship (MACH) titles.
+Dr. Morris has competed in the sport of dog agility with her dogs since 2006.
+She has obtained more than 300 performance titles with her dogs over the years including agility, rally, barn hunt, Fast Cat, and CGC.
+Recently, she has added UKC and AKC nose work to her training plan.
 She won the 2013 AKC National Agility Championship (16 inch) with her rescue border collie, Karma.
+She also created the Ace Project at ISU that connects students with training shelter and rescue dogs.

 Meet Dr. Morris